 Summer Conducting Workshop

-Registration is open for a two-day training workshop on Conducting on June 14-15 (Thursday-Friday) in Augustana's Humanities Center.
+Registration is open for a two-day training workshop on Conducting on June 14-15 (Thursday-Friday).

 The Summer Conducting Workshop will provide educators and aspiring conductors an intensive, two-day professional development opportunity to focus on score study, conducting technique, repertoire selection and podium time with the New Horizons Band of Sioux Falls (a member of the New Horizons International Music Association, which encourages people over 50 to play an instrument).